MathiasStadler/prompt_template_website_responsive_ads/README.md

-# Website Template with Header, Footer and Two-Column Layout
+# Website Template with Header, Footer and Two-Column

+- Layout create with VSCODE Copilot Model  Claude 3.5 Soenet

 ## Features

-- Modern HTML5 and CSS3 implementation
+- Latest stable version of today of  HTML5 and CSS3 implementation
 - Responsive header with navigation menu
-- Two-column main content layout (63%/37% split)
+- The table should be divided into two columns, with the left column taking up 63% of the screen and the right column taking up 37% of the screen.
+The table should have a margin of 5% of the screen width.
 - Footer with legal and utility links
 - Clean, maintainable code structure
-- Add for each link a subpage with same footer and Header and add 100 letter form Lorem Ipsum
+- Add for each link a subpage with same footer and Header and add 100 letters form Lorem Ipsum
-- Arrange next to each other in a row
+- Arrange the links next to each other in a row

-## Implementation
+## The prompt

 The template includes: